Errisbeg

 Errisbeg Mountain or Errisbeg is a hill in Roundstone, County Galway, in the West of Ireland, with a height of 300 m.
+The mountain is located within the Gaeltacht of Conamara Theas, alongside nearby Inishnee.

 The summit has views of both the Roundstone bog and the Atlantic.
 On a clear day the Aran Islands are visible to the south and Clifden and the Twelve Bens to the North.